 - Top loaders: Generally cheaper to buy, have faster cycle times and are a lot more flexible (i.e. you can add clothes mid-wash).

 Smart controls like automatic load sensors are now a common feature in many new washing machines, proving that there’s more to washing clothes than water, detergent, and a spinning drum.
 Here are a few standard features to expect.

 Variable timer/delay start

 Some washing machine models are pushing the boundaries of how we interact with our appliances.
 New control methods include touchscreen interfaces that allow for increased customisation – a big improvement over standard mechanical controls of the past.
-Some top of the range washing machines even allow the user to control the unit remotely via a compatible smartphone – Samsung washing machines being the most prominent example.
-Smart controls can be useful for starting a load of washing before you arrive home, or to adjust the washing cycle after you have left the house – though automatic collection of your dirty laundry is probably some years away!
+Many smart washing machines also now allow the user to control the unit remotely via a compatible smartphone.
+Smart controls can be useful for starting a load of washing before you arrive home, or to adjust the washing cycle after you have left the house.

 Now onto some more mechanical features…